dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 ### Bad for Everyone Else

-The worst thing about a naive implementation of this "on-chain zap" idea is address reuse.
-Not only is it bad for the sender and the receiver, but also for everyone else.
-Every single entity that uses the bitcoin network is negatively affected by address reuse.
-Everyone.
+The thing that triggered me most when I first saw this proposal implemented is the fact that it's _mandating_ address reuse (by deriving a static address from an npub).
+Not only is this bad for the sender and the receiver, but also for other users that aren't involved in the transaction at all!

 Remember the UTXO model that we discussed above?
 The fact that there's actually no "coins" in bitcoin, but only inputs and outputs?
 One of the consequences of